-The total OPEB liability in the December 31, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.5% Salary increases 3.5% to 11.5% including inflation Discount rate 2.0% Retirees' share of benefit-related costs Zero Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements under GASB 68.
+Inflation 2.50% Salary increases 3.50% to 11.50% including inflation Discount rate 1.84% Retirees' share of benefit-related costs Zero Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements under GASB 68.
 Mortality rates-service retirees 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.
 Mortality rates-disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for males and 3-year set-forward for females.
 In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.

-The discount rate is based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of December 31, 2020.
+The discount rate is based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of December 31, 2021.

-The actuarial assumptions used in the December 31, 2020 valuation were based on the results of an actuarial experience study for the period December 31, 2014 to December 31, 2018.
+The actuarial assumptions used in the December 31, 2021 valuation were based on the results of an actuarial experience study for the period December 31, 2014 to December 31, 2018.
+Due to higher mortality rates associated with the global pandemic, the TMRS Board adopted changes to the assumptions and methodology used for calculating the 2023 rates as determined in the December 31, 2021 actuarial valuation.